yiisoft/csrf/README.md

   - Synchronizer CSRF token with customizable token generation and storage.
 By default, it uses random data and session.
   - HMAC based token with customizable identity generation.
 Uses session by default.
 - It has ability to apply masking to CSRF token string to make [BREACH attack](https://breachattack.com/) impossible.
+- It supports CSRF protection by custom header for AJAX/SPA backend API.

 ## Requirements